European business sees Ukraine, more sanctions as main risks to recovery

 It sees EU growth accelerating to 1.9 percent in 2015 and in the euro area to 1.6 percent.

-BUSINESSEUROPE’s report, published on the eve of European Parliament elections, said such rosier prospects should not lead EU member states to ease up on reform programmes, particularly those designed to boost competitiveness.
+BUSINESSEUROPE’s report, published on the eve of European Parliament elections, said such rosier prospects should not lead EU member states to ease up on reform programs, particularly those designed to boost competitiveness.

 The federation’s members found that only 23 percent of the European Commission’s 150 country-specific recommendations had been satisfactorily implemented.